If It's All the Same to You (album): Background and content

-If It's All the Same to You was recorded in several sessions between 1965 and 1970 at both the Columbia Recording Studio and Bradley's Barn.
+If It's All the Same to You was recorded in several sessions between 1965 and 1970 at both the Columbia Recording Studios and Bradley's Barn.
 All sessions were produced by Owen Bradley, whom Anderson and Howard had recorded with previously.
 The album consisted of 11 tracks.
 Many of these tracks were composed and previously cut by Anderson himself.
 This included the songs "The Untouchables", "Who Is the Biggest Fool" and "Tell It Like It Was".
 The album also featured cover versions of songs recorded by other artists.
 Its second track was a cover of Jackie DeShannon's "Put a Little Love in Your Heart" and its eighth track was a cover of Ivory Joe Hunter's "Since I Met You Baby".

 The album's liner notes were written by booking agent, Hubert Long.
 Long noted the pair's previous work together on Anderson's syndicated television show, as well as their previous collaborative work together.
 Long is also praised Anderson's vocals, calling them "mellow" while calling Howard's voice "sensitive", creating a "perfect harmony".